• What are you looking for?

 Increase productivity: efficient tips & strategies

-Your to-do list is growing, there aren't enough hours in the day and at the end you feel like you haven't accomplished anything?
-In this article you'll find out which tips and strategies you can use to increase your productivity at work while maintaining a healthy work-life balance.
+Is your to-do list growing, does the day feel too short, and do you end up feeling like you haven't accomplished everything?
+In this article, you'll discover tips and strategies you can use to boost your productivity at work while maintaining a healthy work-life balance.

-Productivity is the relationship between input and output.
-In other words, the goal of achieving the greatest possible output with the least possible input.
-It is therefore obvious that many people strive to maximise their productivity in all possible areas in both their professional and private lives.
+Productivity refers to the ratio between input and outcome.
+In other words, the goal is to achieve the greatest possible output with as little input as possible.
+It is therefore clear that many people strive to maximize their productivity in all possible areas, both in their professional and private lives.

-When we are focussed and concentrated, we not only work more efficiently, but also improve the quality of our work.
-We can also increase our productivity in our private lives through fixed structures and priorities, thus ensuring a healthy work-life balance and a more balanced and satisfied life.
+When we are focused and concentrated, we not only work more efficiently but also improve the quality of our work.
+Even in our private lives, we can increase our productivity through fixed structures and priorities, thus ensuring a healthy work-life balance and a more balanced and fulfilling life.

-Do you recognise this?
-Sometimes there are those days when time just doesn't want to pass - especially when the tasks are monotonous or we are faced with a tricky challenge for which we can't find the right solution straight away.
+Do you know that feeling?
+Sometimes there are those days when time just won't pass – especially when tasks are monotonous or we face a tricky challenge for which we don't immediately find the right solution.

-And then there are days when everything runs like clockwork: We are completely absorbed in a task and forget everything else around us.
-Time seems to fly by and we are full of energy.
-In these moments, we are in ‘flow’.
+And then there are days when everything runs smoothly: We are completely immersed in a task and forget everything else around us.
+Time seems to fly by, and we are full of energy.
+In these moments, we are in "flow."

-The term ‘flow’ was coined in the 1970s by the Hungarian psychologist Mihály Csíkszentmihályi, who describes the state as ‘complete immersion in an activity’.
+The term "flow" was coined in the 1970s by the Hungarian psychologist Mihály Csíkszentmihályi, who describes the state as a "complete immersion in an activity."

-In flow, we effortlessly give our full attention to an activity.
-This cognitive component is often referred to as ‘effortless attention’.
+• Concentration: In flow, we effortlessly give our full attention to an activity.
+This cognitive component is often referred to as "effortless attention."

-In the task-related component of the flow state, we are highly motivated and full of zest for action.
+• Motivation: In the task-related component of the flow state, we are highly motivated and full of drive.

-In the state of highest productivity, the activity itself is experienced as “rewarding” because it is fun and gives us meaning.
+• Satisfaction: In the state of highest productivity, the activity itself is experienced as "rewarding" because it gives us pleasure and a sense of purpose.

-• you get your work done faster than usual, but still in top quality and never feel overwhelmed, stressed or bored.
+• you complete your work faster than usual, but still with excellent quality, and at no point feel overwhelmed, strained, or bored.

-• your perception is fully focused on the task at hand.
+• your perception is fully concentrated on the task at hand.

 • you lose all sense of time and space, so that, for example, two hours can feel like five minutes.

-However, below we would like to give you some techniques and strategies on how you can increase your productivity at work and increase the chances of achieving productive states of flow.
+Below, we would like to offer you some techniques and strategies to increase your productivity at work and improve the chances of productive flow states.

-5 tips on how to increase your work productivity
+5 tips on how to increase your productivity at work

 1. Invest in appropriate office equipment

-Whether in the office or in homehoffice - a productive work environment starts with the right office equipment!
-Because it´s a fact, that people who are healthy and have no physical complaints are more efficient and productive overall.
+Whether in the office or home office – a productive work environment begins with the right office equipment!
+The fact is: those who are healthy and have no physical complaints are generally more efficient and productive.

 Ergonomic office furniture from Aeris is a real productivity booster!
-It ensures that you stay moving all day long.
-This strengthens the muscles and actively prevents back pain and tension.
-It also promotes blood circulation and oxygen supply to the brain, which allows us to concentrate better and therefore work more attentively and productively.
+It ensures that you stay in motion all day long.
+This strengthens muscles and actively prevents back pain and tension.
+In addition, blood circulation and oxygen supply to the brain are promoted, allowing us to concentrate better and thus work more attentively and productively.

-This is also confirmed by a study we conducted on the Aeris Active Office: 75 percent of the participants stated that they were able to work with greater concentration and productivity at the Aeris Active Office Desk compared to conventional desks.
+This is also confirmed by a study we conducted on the Aeris Active Office: A full 75 percent of participants stated that they could work more concentrated and productively at the Aeris Active Office Desk compared to conventional workplaces.
+Regular changes in posture between sitting and standing stimulate metabolism and increase blood oxygen saturation.

-Overall, the improved working conditions with the ergonomic office equipment from Aeris led to a 10 percent increase in productivity among the study participants.
+Overall, the improved working conditions with Aeris ergonomic office equipment led to a 10 percent increase in productivity among the subjects.

-Ergonomic office furniture with an Aeris Numo Task office chair and a height-adjustable Aeris Active Office Desk.
-Ergonomic office furniture helps you to work more productively.
+Ergonomic office setup with an Aeris Numo Task office chair and a height-adjustable Aeris Active Office Desk.
+Ergonomic office furniture helps you work more productively.

-2. Adapt your way of working to your needs
+2. Adapt your working style to your needs

-As already mentioned, everyone is individual and has different needs.
-It is therefore important to recognise what you personally need in order to fully exploit your productivity at work.
+As already mentioned, every person is individual and has different needs.
+It is therefore important to recognize what you personally need to increase your productivity.

-Find out how and where you can work best: whether in your home office, office or perhaps on the go - by identifying your needs, you can optimise your workplace and the way you work in the best possible way.
+Find out how and where you can work best: whether in the home office, in the office or perhaps on the go - by recognizing your needs, you can optimize your workplace and working methods.

 What type of worker are you?

-1. The Silent Fox - concentrated and analytical.
-You prefer a quiet work environment so you can fully focus on your tasks.
+1. The Silent Fox - Focused and analytical.
+You prefer a quiet work environment to fully concentrate on your tasks.

-2. The Team Bee - collaborative and team-oriented.
-Open workspaces and the exchange with colleagues motivate you and promote your creativity.
+2. The Team Bee - Collaborative and team-oriented.
+Open workspaces and interaction with colleagues motivate you and foster your creativity.

-3. The travel bunny - mobile and flexible.
-You like working on the go.
+3. The Traveling Hare - Mobile and flexible.
+You enjoy working on the go.

-4. The songbird - communicative and always connected.
-It is important to you to be equipped with the right communication technology so that you can network with your colleagues at any time.
+4. The Songbird - Communicative and always connected.
+It's important for you to be equipped with the right communication technology to connect with your colleagues at any time.

 3. Minimize distractions

-If you can't avoid the noisy environment at work, headphones can be the ideal solution to help you stay focused despite the noise.
-You can either listen to calm music or get noise-cancelling headphones to completely block out the background noise.
+If you cannot escape a noisy work environment, headphones can be the ideal solution to help you maintain focus despite the noise.
+You can either listen to calm music or, for example, get noise-canceling headphones to completely block out disruptive sounds.

-Constant availability and the multitude of notifications not only lead to a sensory overload of information, but also take us out of our focus every time and prevent us from being able to concentrate on a task.
+Constant availability and a multitude of notifications not only lead to information overload but also repeatedly pull us out of our focus, preventing us from fully immersing ourselves in a task.

-To prevent this, it helps to set specific focus times during which you can devote your full attention to a task without being disturbed.
-It is best to enter these periods in your calendar so that your colleagues know that you are not available during this time.
-To avoid further distractions, you should turn off all push and chat notifications during your focus times and activate the "do not disturb" mode.
+To prevent this, it helps to set specific focus times during which you can dedicate your full attention to a task without interruption.
+It's best to consciously schedule these times in your calendar so your colleagues know you are unavailable during this period.
+To avoid further distractions, you should switch off all push and chat notifications and activate "Do Not Disturb" mode during your focus times.

 4. Develop healthy routines